-Operating losses before amortization and capital assets write-down increased marginally from 2005 to 2006 as the Company reported lower consumer electronics sales and lower service revenue.
-Concurrently, control over manufacturing activities and other direct expenses increased, offsetting some of the losses.
-Operating losses reduced from 2006 to 2007 due to lower research and development expense levels, reduced government assistance, lower spending on sales and marketing, a reversal of overprovisions for warranty expenses in earlier quarters and lower general & administrative expenses.
+Operating losses reduced from 2006 to 2007 due to lower research and development expense levels, lower spending on sales and marketing, a reversal of overprovisions for warranty expenses in earlier quarters and lower general & administrative expenses.
 Much of the equipment originally acquired to begin manufacturing operations in 2001 is almost completed depreciated, resulting in a decline in amortization from 2006 to 2007.
+Operating losses before amortization increased from 2007 to 2008 because of a significant increase in spending on research and development activities related to cell modules and systems.